athowes/thesis/README.md

 Thanks for being interested!
 You can read either the [HTML](https://athowes.github.io/thesis/) or [PDF](https://athowes.github.io/thesis/main.pdf) version.
 I know, an overwhelming choice.
+It's still very much a work in progress at the moment though, so check back in a few months.

 > How did you format this thesis?